alexcu2718/fdf/README.md

 **Windows Support**: Acknowledged as a significant undertaking requiring architectural(because I used libc) changes, but valuable for both usability and learning Windows internals.

-### Tooling Exploration

-**Compile-Time Techniques**: Further development of `compile_time_ls_colours` to explore advanced metaprogramming, mostly because it's interesting (doubt I can add much to it now but I think I could use similar techniques elsewhere!)

 ### Core Philosophy

 The CLI will remain **simple** (avoiding overwhelming help menus(looking at you, ripgrep!)) and **efficient** (prioritising performance in both design and implementation).

 ## Current Issues

-There's bugs I need to diagnose causing small differences when doing size difference, fixing this shortly!
+There's bugs I need to diagnose causing small differences when doing size difference, [check/run this script](https://github.com/alexcu2718/fdf/blob/main/test_test_size_difference.sh)

 ## Installation